Positive Alternatives Overview

 - Parenting education and support services

-Currently, 33 grantee agencies provide services from 41 sites in Minnesota and are funded through December of 2020.
-In addition, one grantee (through a network of over 200 organizations) serves the entire state providing safe sleep information and cribs to families who do not have a safe place for their infants to sleep, and rent assistance to women with pregnancy-related financial needs.Positive Alternatives activities are directed toward outcomes that lead to achieving healthy pregnancies.
+Currently, 27 grantee agencies provide services from 33 sites in Minnesota and are funded through December of 2025.
+In addition, one grantee (through a network of over 180 affiliated organizations) serves the entire state providing safe sleep information and cribs to families who do not have a safe place for their infants to sleep, and rent assistance to women with pregnancy-related financial needs.Positive Alternatives activities are directed toward outcomes that lead to achieving healthy pregnancies.
 Activities include educating participants on pregnancy and parenting topics that benefit themselves and their children, and strengthen families.
 Medical services range from providing pregnancy verification to prenatal care.
-Sixty percent of grantees provide a nutritional service like distributing prenatal vitamins or providing formula, food or nutrition classes.
-Parenting education, recognized as facilitating maternal bonding and infant mental health that may result in a reduction in risky childhood behavior, is provided by 86% of the grantees.
-Car seat distribution with safety education and information are provided by nearly half of PA funding sites.
-Crib safety education and distribution is provided by 66% of grantees.
-All grantees make referrals to community partners for clients when a need is discovered like WIC, Medical Assistance or Family Home Visiting.
+Nearly sixty percent of grantees provide a nutritional service like distributing prenatal vitamins, providing breastfeeding assistance or formula, food or nutrition classes.
+Parenting education, recognized as facilitating maternal bonding and infant mental health that may result in a reduction in risky childhood behavior, is provided by 82% of the grantees.
+Car seat distribution with safety education and information are provided by nearly half of PA grantee organizations.
+Crib safety education and distribution is provided by 78% of grantees.
+All grantees make referrals to community partners for clients when a need is discovered such as WIC, Medical Assistance or Family Home Visiting.

 Data: Services, Activities and Demographics